Atliac/Coroutine-Tutorial/README.md

     // coroutine suspends here can not be resumed by the resume function of the coroutine_handle,
     // but can be resumed by the destroy function of the coroutine_handle

-    // if the coroutine falls off the previous steps or be destoryed after a suspension point,
+    // if the coroutine falls off the previous steps or be destoryed after any suspension point,
     // it destructs the promise_object as well as any local variables of the coroutine,
     // transfters the control to the caller or resumer }